-The objective of a family compost is simple – Composting for zero food waste.
+The objective of a family compost is simple, to achieve composting for zero food waste.
 Cut down on waste and improve soil conditions by using the ultimate recycling process.
 What if I told you there is more than one way to compose and reduce your waste and footprint on this earth?
 You can even compost meat, dairy, bread, eggs & cooked food, but you need to use the right system.
-You can reduce your kitchen food waste to almost zero, and if you have a dog that eats bones, then you are now ticking all the sustainability boxes.
+You can reduce your kitchen food waste to almost zero.
+If you have a dog that eats bones, then you’re now ticking all the sustainability boxes.

 Reducing household food waste is an important part of working towards a more sustainable existence.
 So let’s take a look at what available and how they work.

-Composting outdoors isn’t as hard as you might think, and your plants are going to love you for it, especially your veggie patch!
+Composting outdoors isn’t as hard as you might think.
+Your plants are going to love you for it, especially your veggie patch!
 There are a few basic rules in an outdoor composting system that utilises the awesome work of garden worms & microorganisms.